Played straight with Kamiya Taiga of the Magaki Wolves, whose little fang is just one of the many lupine qualities he has.

 In general, any animal with fangs is much more likely to eat you.
 Small animals with fangs tend to be venomous at least often enough for it to be a safe, albeit not always correct, assumption that anything with fangs is venomous.

 The Reptiles Are Abhorrent trope page notes that writers tend to draw all reptiles as villains, except turtles.
-It can't be a coincidence that all reptiles have fang-like teeth - except turtles, who are toothless.
+It can't be a coincidence that many reptiles have fang-like teeth - except turtles, who are toothless.

 Gorillas are a notable aversion.
 Despite their large fangs, they are completely herbivorous, and quite docile.